gradle/gradle/design-docs/ide-integration.md

 #### The API

+    interface JavaLanguageLevel {
+        JavaVersion getJavaVersion()
+    }

     interface JavaSourceSettings {
-        JavaVersion getSourceLanguageLevel()
+        JavaSourceLevel getLanguageLevel()
     }

     interface JavaSourceAware {
         JavaSourceSettings getJavaSourceSettings()
     }

-    interface EclipseProject extend JavaSourceAware {
+    interface EclipseProject extends JavaSourceAware {
     }

 - The `JavaSourceSettings` interface describes Java-specific details for a model.
-  It initially defines only one attribute, the `sourceLanguageLevel` which is represented by the `org.gradle.api.JavaVersion` enumeration.
+  It initially defines only one attribute, describing the `sourceLanguageLevel`.
-- The `getSourceLanguageLevel()` returns the `eclipse.jdt.sourceCompatibility` level that is configurable within the `build.gradle` or per default uses similar version as `JavaConvention.sourceCompatibility` configuration.
+- The `getLanguageLevel()` returns the `eclipse.jdt.sourceCompatibility` level that is configurable within the `build.gradle` or per default uses similar version as `JavaConvention.sourceCompatibility` configuration.
 - For a no Java Project `JavaSourceAware.getJavaSourceSettings()` returns null
-- For older Gradle version the `JavaSourceAware.getJavaSourceSettings()` always returns null.
+- For older Gradle version the `JavaSourceAware.getJavaSourceSettings()` throws `UnsupportedMethodException`.

 #### Implementation
+- Introduce `JavaLanguageLevel` which contains a getJavaVersion() method returning an instance of `org.gradle.api.JavaVersion`.
-- Add a `JavaSourceSettings` implementation with `JavaVersion getSourceLanguageLevel()`.
+- Add a `JavaSourceSettings` implementation with `JavaLanguageLevel getLanguageLevel()`.
 - Introduce `JavaSourceAware` interface abstracting a common `JavaSourceSettings.getJavaSourceSettings()` method.
 - Update `EclipseProject` to extend `JavaSourceAware`.
 - Update DefaultEclipseProject to implement new `.getJavaSourceSettings()` method
 - Update `EclipseModelBuilder` to set values for the `JavaSourceSettings`
     - return `null` if the project doesn't apply the `java-base` plug-in.
-    - otherwise `JavaSourceSettings.getSourceLanguageLevel()` returns the value of `eclipse.jdt.sourceCompatibility`.
+    - otherwise `JavaSourceSettings.getLanguageLevel()` returns the value of `eclipse.jdt.sourceCompatibility`.

 #### Test coverage

-- EclipseProject
-    - returns null for getJavaSourceSettings() for older target Gradle version
+- `EclipseProject.getJavaSourceSettings()` throws `UnsupportedMethodException`for older target Gradle version.
-    - returns null for getJavaSourceSettings() for newer target Gradle version if Project no java-base plugin is applied
+- `EclipseProject.getJavaSourceSettings()` returns null if no java project.
-    - project applies the Java plugin
-        - 'eclipse' plugin does not define custom source compatibility via `eclipse.jdt.sourceCompatibility`
+- Java project, with 'eclipse' plugin not defining custom source compatibility via `eclipse.jdt.sourceCompatibility`
-        - 'eclipse' plugin defines custom source compatibility via `eclipse.jdt.sourceCompatibility`
+- Java project, with 'eclipse' plugin defining custom source compatibility via `eclipse.jdt.sourceCompatibility`
-- Multiproject build with different source levels per subproject
+- Multiproject java proect build with different source levels per subproject

 ### Story - Expose Java source level for Java projects to IDEA